top of page

 Useful sessions include:

-• Sustained low-cadence climbs (6-12 min blocks at 6-10% gradient)
+• Sustained low-cadence climbs: 6-12 minute blocks at 6-10% gradient.

-• Short, steep power climbs (45-90 secs at 12%+)
+• Short, steep power climbs: 45-90 seconds at 12%+.

-• Progressive “mountain” profiles - simulate race demands
+• Progressive “mountain” profiles: Simulate race demands.

 Important tip: Don’t ignore downhill adaptation.
 If your gym has a decline-capable treadmill, use gentle negative gradients sparingly to condition the quads.
+If you don’t have access to this, strength training and technique rehearsal can still prepare you.

 Stair Climbers & Step Machines: Underrated Gold